Due to the impact of COVID-19 we're changing how the course is delivered.

-You will explore political ideas, systems and processes and you will learn how to collect data, develop knowledge and construct arguments.
+You will explore political ideas, systems and processes and you will learn how to collect data, develop knowledge, construct arguments and communicate your findings in different ways.

 Programme in detail